mfwei/env_deploy_public/README.md

 Scripts to setup my favorite enviroment
 ============

-- NOTE taht user name and email address of GIT client will be set in 'runDeploy'
+- NOTE: user name and email address of GIT client should be set in 'runDeploy' before deployment

-- Just run 'make' if ready to set up your enviroment
+- Just run 'make' to set up your enviroment